aryan-cs/gpt-oss-athon/README.md

-# Secratary
+# Secretary

 Designed for the [OpenAI Open Model Hackathon](https://openai.devpost.com/).

-Over the course of ~2 weeks, we designed an end-to-end smart agent capable of streamlining one's life by acting as a personal, day-to-day secratary.
-Powered by OpenAI's Whisper and other open-source engines, Secratary has the ability to listen, learn, and communicate.
-Our novel approach to agentic systems also includes custom algorithms develped in-house to improve the reliability & breadth of Secratary's features.
+Over the course of ~2 weeks, we designed an end-to-end smart agent capable of streamlining one's life by acting as a personal, day-to-day Secretary.
+Powered by OpenAI's Whisper and other open-source engines, Secretary has the ability to listen, learn, and communicate.
+Our novel approach to agentic systems also includes custom algorithms develped in-house to improve the reliability & breadth of Secretary's features.

 ## Features & Functionality

-Secratary can listen, speak, and create a personal understanding of you through a custom context-aware portfolio it develops based on your interactions & schedule.
+Secretary can listen, speak, and create a personal understanding of you through a custom context-aware portfolio it develops based on your interactions & schedule.
 Try asking it to do things like:

 - Plan your day-to-day activities
 - Help you with homework